-He is presently finishing his debut E.P. of Irish and Scottish folk songs, having released his first two singles “The Wind That Shakes the Barley”, and "Whiskey On a Sunday".
+In 2018 Jim released two studio singles “The Wind That Shakes the Barley”, and "Whiskey On A Sunday".
 Mixing acoustic guitars and tin whistle with electric guitars and percussion, “The Wind That Shakes the Barley” is a dynamic interpretation of the traditional folk ballad, a tale of heartbreak and vengeance set during the 1798 United Irishmen uprising in Wexford.
 "Whiskey On a Sunday" is Jim's interpretation of the classic song, with new lyrics and original arrangement.
-Jim perfomed all instruments and produced the two studio singles as well.
+Jim performed all instruments and produced the two studio singles as well.

 In 2018, Jim began his performance residency at Bull Feeney's in the Old Port of Portland, Maine where he performed every Wednesday and Saturday night.
 Once Bull Feeney's reopened in 2022, Jim continued his Wednesday night residency until Bull Feeney's shut down in late March 2023.

 Jim held a Friday night performance residency at Ryan's Corner House Irish Pub in Kennebunk, ME from 2019-2021.

 In 2020, Jim was featured in WROL 950am Boston Irish Radio's "Backyard Brilliance" series where Jim performed live in the studio.